What a condition report is

 - any fixtures, fittings and furniture which belong to the landlord and come as part of the tenancy

-Information you need to include in a condition report
+When you do not need to complete a condition report

 You can use a template that has space for all the necessary information you need to include.